Raise Hits 24 Hour Trading Volume of $491.00 (RAISE)

 According to CryptoCompare, “Raise is a loan marketplace that connects individuals with investment opportunities primarily in emerging countries.
 Leveraging Blockchain technology, Raise is a transparent platform.Prior to the December 10th 2019 switch, Raise token was in use under the name “Hero” token.For more information regarding this switch, please visit https://raise.it/blog/the-raise-token-present-and-future”

-It is usually not possible to buy alternative cryptocurrencies such as Raise directly using U.S. dollars.
-Investors seeking to acquire Raise should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Raise using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Raise directly using U.S. dollars.
+Investors seeking to acquire Raise should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Raise using one of the exchanges listed above.

 Receive News & Updates for Raise Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Raise and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.